AlexBandurin/Menu_Reader/README.md

 This is a web application that uses a image file of a restaurant menu to convert its contents into text.
 That text is then sent through a Machine Learning (ML) model to output a list of menu items.
-That list is then sent through another ML model to categorize these items in to 6 categories: Drinks, Appetizers, Salads, Soups, Main, Dessert.
+That list is then sent through another ML model to categorize these items into 6 categories: Drinks, Appetizers, Salads, Soups, Main, Dessert.

 [View the App](https://menu-reader-1ada6a994a40.herokuapp.com/)